 What is considered a complex trust

 A complex trust is mostly a creature of taxation.
 It is a trust that is not a grantor trust or a simple trust.
-These classifications of grantor trust and non-grantor trusts (simple trust and complex trust) are important because it generally determines who pays for the income arising from the trust.
+These classifications of grantor trust and non-grantor trust (simple trust and complex trust) are important because it generally determines who pays for the income arising from the trust.
 Who pays for the income tax is important because trusts have different tax brackets and pay higher taxes than individuals.
 For this reason, it is important to take into consideration the differences between simple trust and complex trust when distributing income in order to save on taxes.

 What is a grantor trust